JGPTech/EchoKey/README.md

 *   Layer Evolution: Observes the dynamic evolution of quantum and classical layers during the simulation.
 *   Convergence Analysis: Analyzes metrics like uncertainty product, coherence, entropy, and state similarity.

+### 4. Eight days of EchoKey

+**Demonstrate that Pauli operators emerge from EchoKey operators**

+A tiny, reproducible repo that introduces the EchoKey operator family and a layout-aware Z–Y–Z rewrite suitable for the Unitary Compiler Collection (UCC).
+Day 1: Cyclicity; Day 2: Recursion; Day 3: Fractality (with a Z-axis fast path); Day 4: Diagonality-XY; Day 5: Diagonality-YZ.
+All compile symbolic EchoKey gates to native RZ/RY/RZ (or a single RZ on Z-aligned axes), verified by unitary-fidelity checks and algebraic identities.
+A toy script shows how Pauli operators emerge from a 7-operator EchoKey frame.